ldtteam/minecolonies/ABOUT.md

 # About MineColonies
-MineColonies is an interactive building mod that allows you to create your own thriving town within Minecraft.
-It lets your leadership skills soar by providing you with everything you need to build your kingdom.
-MineColonies gives you the flexibility to create a colony as unique as every player.
-With so many options, you'll create a different colony every time, adapt it to any biome, build inside a mountain, on top of one, under the ocean, or in the sky.
+MineColonies is an interactive town-building mod that allows you to create your own thriving colony within Minecraft.
+With 50+ buildings in over 20 styles to construct and level up and NPC workers to employ and improve, MineColonies gives you the flexibility to create a unique colony every time.
+Adapt to any biome, whether on a mountain, under the ground, or in the Nether.

 The limit is your imagination!